With the help of a 360 video shot using a GoPro Fusion, I take a look at GoPro’s GPMF video telemetry standard.

 The real benefit of capturing 360 sequences (like walks or bike rides) using video over time lapse is the higher number of frames created when compared to photo time lapses.

 More frames gives you (or software) the flexibility to cherry-pick the ones you want to use in your tour.

-For example, you want to use frames that are (almost) exactly 1 meter apart.
-Using the GPS in each frame, software can easily extract photos that are 1 meter apart.
+For example, you want to use frames that are (almost) exactly 1 metre apart.
+Using the GPS in each frame, software can easily extract photos that are 1 metre apart.